After DA & Modification to a DA

 I have my Development Consent, do I need any other approvals?

-Your Development Consent will usually outline some other certificates or permits that are required in connection with the approved development.
-More information on the commonly required certificates, permits and registrations can be found in the document titled 'Post Approval Information'
+Your Development Consent will usually outline other certificates or permits that are required in connection with the development.
+More information on the commonly required certificates, permits and registrations can be found in the document titled 'Post Approval Information'.

-After development consent has been given, an application can be applied to have the consent amended via an application made under Section 96 of the Environmental Planning & Assessment Act, 1979
+After a development consent has been granted, an application can be made to have the consent amended, under Section 4.55 or 4.56 of the Environmental Planning & Assessment Act, 1979.
+Modifications can consistent of changes:

-- Section 96 AA (1) - modification of consent granted by the Land & Environment Court
+- Section 4.56 - modification of consent granted by the Land & Environment Court

 When lodging an application you must submit the following: